adambard/learnxinyminutes-docs/julia.html.markdown

 # For loops iterate over iterables.
-# Iterable types include Range, Array, Set, Dict, and String.
+# Iterable types include Range, Array, Set, Dict, and AbstractString.
 for animal=["dog", "cat", "mouse"]
     println("$animal is a mammal")
     # You can use $ to interpolate variables or expression into strings